effieguenther/grandmas-kitchen/README.md

     - logout: logs out the user and redirects to the login page

 [SearchBar](./src/components/SearchBar.js)
-- contains search options: title, category, and favorites filter
+- contains search options: title, category
+- a 'favorites' filter switch will be present if a user is logged in
 - search button searches recipes by criteria
-- 'view all' button pulls all recipes from the database

 [RecipeList](./src/components/RecipeList.js)
 - receives the currentUser object from RecipePage.js